Elmwood Township, Leelanau County, Michigan

 Elmwood Township is a charter township of Leelanau County in the U.S. state of Michigan.
 The population was 4,892 at the 2020 census, making it the largest township in Leelanau County by population.
 The southeasternmost township of Leelanau County, Elmwood Township is suburbanized, as it is immediately adjacent Traverse City, the largest city in Northern Michigan.

+History

+Elmwood Township was organized on December 21, 1863.

+In 1987, Elmwood Township was granted a charter, and converted from a civil township to a charter township, due largely to growth in and around Traverse City.
+In 1989, the city of Traverse City annexed the southeasternmost corner of the township.

 Geography

 According to the United States Census Bureau, the township has a total area of 30.9 sqmi, of which 20.1 sqmi is land and 10.8 sqmi (35.08%) is water.

 Elmwood Township lies upon the West Arm of Grand Traverse Bay.
 Part of Lake Leelanau is located within the far northwest of Elmwood Township.